Introduction to UX A/B Testing

 Before beginning an A/B test, a hypothesis must be crafted.
 This initial step provides direction for the following steps and determines what should be altered, why it needs to change, and the expected results.
 If you establish a false assumption from the onset of your experiment or test hypothesis, your likelihood of achieving success decreases significantly.

 Instead of just taking someone else’s word for it and implementing their test results as is onto your website, you should consider why not doing this may be beneficial.
 Every website has different goals, target audiences, traffic sources, and optimization methods, meaning that the same tactics that worked on one site may have vastly different outcomes when applied to yours.
-Don’t forget: what was successful for them might not necessarily yield a 40% uplift in conversions for your business!
-Additionally, testing elements that are rendered in the customer's browser can enhance user experience and interaction with web elements directly within the client's environment.

 Avoid the #2 Pitfall: Assembling Too Many Variables for Testing